Abe Fortas: Early years

 Fortas earned scholarships from both Harvard Law School and Yale Law School but ultimately decided to attend Yale, becoming the youngest law student there at 20 years old.
 He became editor-in-chief of the Yale Law Journal and graduated cum laude and second in the class of 1933.
 One of his professors, William O. Douglas, was impressed with Fortas, and Douglas arranged for Fortas to stay at Yale to become an assistant professor of law.

-Shortly thereafter, Douglas took on a series of government positions, including with the Agricultural Adjustment Administration and the U.S. Securities and Exchange Commission (SEC) in Washington, D.C.
+Shortly thereafter, Fortas took on a series of government positions, including with the Agricultural Adjustment Administration and the U.S. Securities and Exchange Commission (SEC) in Washington, D.C.
 In 1937, he was made assistant director of the public utilities division at the SEC.
-Throughout this period, Fortas commuted between New Haven and Washington in order to fulfill his responsibilities to Yale and the government.
+Throughout this period, Fortas commuted between New Haven and Washington in order to fulfill his responsibilities both to Yale and to the government.

 Personal life

 In 1935, Fortas married Carolyn E. Agger, who became a successful tax lawyer.
 They had no children, and after his appointment to the Supreme Court of the United States, they lived at 3210 R Street NW in the Georgetown section of Washington, D.C.

-Fortas was an amateur musician who played the violin in a quartet, called the "N Street Strictly-no-refunds String Quartet" on Sunday evenings.
-It often included prominent musicians passing through town, such as Isaac Stern.
+Just like his days in Memphis, Fortas was an amateur musician who played the violin in a string quartet, called the "N Street Strictly-no-refunds String Quartet" on Sunday evenings in Washington.
+Fortas was friends with well-known musicians such as Rudolf Serkin, Isaac Stern and Pablo Casals.
 Fortas was a good friend of the first democratically elected Governor of Puerto Rico, Luis Muñoz Marín, calling him "a spectacularly great figure".
 Fortas visited the island often, frequently lobbied for the island's interests in Congress, participated in drafting the Constitution of Puerto Rico, and gave legal advice to Marín's administration whenever requested.

 The Puerto Rican actor José Ferrer portrayed Fortas in the film Gideon's Trumpet (1980).

 Early career

 Leaving Yale in 1939, Fortas served as general counsel of the Public Works Administration and then as Undersecretary of the Interior in Franklin D. Roosevelt's administration.
 While he was working at the U.S. Department of the Interior, the Secretary of the Interior, Harold L. Ickes, introduced him to a young congressman from Texas, Lyndon B. Johnson.

-In 1945, Fortas was granted a leave of absence from the Department of Interior to join the Armed Forces of the United States.
-According to his official biography, within a month, Fortas was discharged because of an arrested case of ocular tuberculosis.
-Later in 1945, he was appointed by President Harry S. Truman as an advisor to the U.S. delegation during the organizational meeting of the United Nations (UN) in San Francisco, and at the 1946 General Assembly meeting in London.
+In October 1943, Fortas was granted a leave of absence from the Department of Interior to enlist in the United States Navy for World War II.
+Assigned to Naval Training Station Sampson, New York for his initial training, in December 1943 he was honorably discharged as the result of an arrested case of ocular tuberculosis that caused doctors to deem him medically unfit.
+He had resigned from his position at the Interior department while in the navy, but was reappointed in January 1944.
+In 1945, he was appointed by President Harry S. Truman as an advisor to the U.S. delegation during the organizational meeting of the United Nations (UN) in San Francisco, and at the 1946 General Assembly meeting in London.